b-hayes/CLI/readme.md

 - If you do not inject your own class then CLI will run itself making its prompt methods available to the terminal.

 ### Errors and Exceptions
-There is a set of custom UserResponse exceptions to assist and terminating the app with a message for the use.
+There is a set of custom UserResponse exceptions to assist and terminating the app with an error message for the user.
-All other errors and exceptions are for devs only and suppressed unless you run the app in --debug mode.
+All other errors and exceptions are suppressed with a generic message unless you run the app with `--debug` mode.

 CLI detects and adjusts the default php error reporting config to prevent errors spitting output to the terminal twice.